Let the Dominoes Fall: Bonus tracks

-Let the Dominoes Fall acoustic
+Expanded version

-A version of the album was released on CD with a bonus disc of acoustic versions of songs from the album.
+A version of the album was released on CD with a second disc of acoustic versions of songs from the album.
 These songs are also included in expanded editions of the album at digital download stores such as the iTunes Store and Amazon MP3.
 Note that all the songs here are acoustic.
 Not all songs were made into acoustic versions.
+The expanded version's third disc is a full length DVD of the making of Let the Dominoes Fall.